The Global ATM Alliance

 What is it?

-The Global ATM Alliance was founded in 2002 by UK’s Barclays, Australian Westpac, Canadian Scotiabank, German Deutsche Bank and American Bank of America.
+The Global ATM Alliance was founded in 2002 by UK’s Barclays, Australian Westpac, Canadian Scotiabank, German Deutsche Bank and USA’s Bank of America.
 French BNP Paribas joined later on.
 The alliance combines their home market ATMs as well as those of their international subsidiaries.
-All in all they own roughly 50000 ATMs worldwide combined.
+All in all they own roughly 40000 ATMs worldwide combined.

 How does it work?